ianprime0509/zig-gobject/README.md

 bindings for a predefined set of GIR files expected to be present at the path specified by `-Dgir-files-path`, or `/usr/share/gir-1.0` if not specified.
 The currently supported profiles are `gnome44` and `gnome45`, with the default being `gnome45`.
-This will generate bindings to the `bindings` directory, which can be used as a dependency (using the Zig package manager) in other projects.
+This will generate bindings to the `bindings` directory (within the build output prefix, `zig-out` by default), which can be used as a dependency (using the Zig package manager) in other projects.

 If more control is needed over the source GIR files, `zig build` can be used to build the `zig-gobject` binding generator executable, and it can be run directly